Updated July 2018

 Because it is.

 And literally everyone out there has been burned by a brand who lies about the quality of their product.
 Now, instead of just believing what brands have to say, consumers do their own research by going online, in search of UNbiased opinions from real people, just like them.
-BlogHer reports that 47% of U.S. readers consult blogs for finding new trends and ideas, 35% for discovering new products and one in four for making purchasing decisions.
+Adweek reports that 47% of Millennials and 36% of Baby Boomers trust user-generated content over content created by brands.
+You can grab tons of stats on social media and influencer marketing (we penned 111 of them right here) and the conclusions will be the same: People rely on digital content and social media to help them make buying decisions:

 To give you some context, I’m one of the founders of an influencer marketing platform called The Shelf.
 We work with a lot of small brands and startups, many of whom are totally new to this type of marketing.
 And after speaking with tons of small brands over the last few months, we’ve noticed a few common misconceptions that cause brands to have a rocky start with influencer marketing.